|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 He is my little shadow and the new shop dog.

-Note: the picture above is a few months old.
-He just turned 6 months and has become quite a handful! ha!
+Note: the picture above is old.
+He just turned a year old and has become quite a handful! ha!

-I finally got the wood and finished making the doors …again.
+Well, I finally got the wood and finished making the doors, again.

-All I had to do was stain, finish and install the vanity.
+All I had left to do was stain, finish and install the vanity.

-But now, it’s October 1st…. something weird happens to me.
+But now, it’s October 1st …. and, something weird happens to me.

 I start thinking about nothing but Halloween props.
 I can’t help it.

-It’s a 20 year tradition around here and I have a huge reputation to keep.
+It’s a 20 year tradition around here, we all get in to it and we have this huge reputation with the kids.

 He apologizes and says he felt bad about walking off the job.
 Says he’d like to help me again with the Halloween display.
 Even though I was very disappointed with the way he acted, I did miss him.
 So, I said, sure.